emmavangroezen/DunnSense-MVP/README.md

 The frontend of the app provies a clean UI/UX for user interaction, combined with UX.
 The input is gathered and is used for logging transactions and moods, while visual placeholders are included for emotion analytics and recommendations.
 Here, ideally, the app also provides the nudges after the input of a transaction, but will also be futher included in the growth strategy of this business.

 **- Backend (Working MVP)**
-Python has been used to code the backend side of DunnSense (within Jupiter notebook) where the Machine Learning for emotion-based financial insights was also placed.
+Python has been used to code the backend side of DunnSense (within Jupyter notebook) where the Machine Learning for emotion-based financial insights was also placed.

 Faker was used to create synthetic transaction and mood data generation of a potential user of the previous year.
 This was required in order to create the ML models and test the potential predictions and nudges the model creates.
-The syntehic data was generated with the "Faker" library of Python, which included transaction amounts, mood tages (e.g. Happy, Stressed, Neutral), and with timestamps.
+The synthetic data was generated with the "Faker" library of Python, which included transaction amounts, mood tages (e.g. Happy, Stressed, Neutral), and with timestamps.
 This information was saved as a CSV file due to convenience, and has been added within this repository for acces.
 With the models including:
 1. ARIMA: mood forecasting
 2. Random forest: mood classification
 3. Isolation forest: anomaly detection
-4. random forest (probalistic): impulse risk scoring After this visualisations from plotly the outputs include nudges, insights and CSV logs.
+4. random forest (probabilistic): impulse risk scoring After this visualisations from plotly the outputs include nudges, insights and CSV logs.

 REST APIs need to be developed and documented, while also needed to be connected to the frontend side of this MVP.
 Again due to skills limitations, this was not possible.